jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Generic Data Types/task.md

     }
 ```

-##### Listing 10-5: A definition of the largest function that uses generic type parameters but doesn’t compile yet
+##### A definition of the largest function that uses generic type parameters but doesn’t compile yet

 If we compile this code right now, we’ll get this error: